 Approximate study time, based on 2017/18 entry is as follows:

-After completing the Law degree many students go on to become practising solicitors or barristers and the LLB (Hons) qualifies students to progress directly to the professional stage of their legal training – Legal Practice Course (LPC) for aspiring solicitors and Bar Vocational Studies (BVS) for aspiring solicitors and the for those wishing to practise at the Bar
+After completing the Law degree many students go on to become practising solicitors or barristers and the Bachelor of Laws (LLB) qualifies students to progress directly to the professional stage of their legal training – Legal Practice Course (LPC) for aspiring solicitors and Bar Vocational Studies (BVS) for aspiring solicitors and the for those wishing to practise at the Bar

 However, our course is designed to allow students to pursue a wide range of careers.